Phone-GWP-group

 Selecting the right packaging partner

-Not all packaging suppliers will understand, even if they are highly capable in other sectors.
-Satellite programmes benefit from working with partners who are familiar with MAIT operations, launch site logistics, extended storage, and the realities of programme change.
+Not all packaging suppliers will understand satellites, even if they are highly capable in their sectors.
+Satellite programmes benefit from working with partners who are familiar with MAIT operations, launch-site logistics, extended storage, and the realities of this industry.

-Sustainability is also becoming a major consideration.
-Reusable containers, recyclable materials, and foam-free designs can reduce environmental impact while often improving consistency and long-term cost efficiency.
+Using reusable containers, recyclable materials, and foam-free designs can lower your business’s environmental impact and often improve consistency and long-term costs, contributing to your sustainability goals.

 Transportation requirements